Ohaim/EggyBrowserExtensions/README.md

 ## Just a little fun repo :)

-Extensions are not released on the Chrome webstore, just made for the memes.
+Extensions are not released on the Chrome webstore (or the Firefox Addon store thingy), just made for the memes.
 [Check out LilEggy666 on Twitch!](https://twitch.com/lileggy666)

 ## How to install (Chrome)